sydneyeriksson/EmberPath/README.md

    <img height="100" alt="Screenshot 2025-04-30 at 9 26 54 PM" src="https://github.com/user-attachments/assets/7441c3e5-29d9-4c4b-9f02-9c3d7f671e01" /> <img height="100" alt="Screenshot 2025-04-30 at 9 26 37 PM" src="https://github.com/user-attachments/assets/229ca18a-2eb0-4030-bb23-c2a3bbfdba73" />

+- Get to the door before the timer runs out!
 - Get through all rooms to win
 - Press A to restart the game when the game is over